-These light and fluffy vanilla bean cupcakes are cupcake perfection!
-With a soft vanilla base and a dreamy swiss meringue buttercream that is silky smooth.
-You’ll never want another vanilla cupcake again!
+These light and fluffy vanilla bean cupcakes are dessert perfection!
+With a soft vanilla base and a dreamy swiss meringue buttercream that is silky smooth, you’ll never want another vanilla cupcake again.
+Vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.

 At heart, I am a vanilla cake kind of girl.

 As much as I love chocolate and red velvet (which is my other favorite), there is something so wonderful and classic about vanilla on vanilla.